rymanderson/drone_awe/README.md

 	* class variables describe

 		* an instance of each weather effect to be modeled

-	* methods may be used to check for icing, or other miscellaneous needs

-* the `WeatherType` class

-	* class consists of the following sub-classes:

-		* the `Rain` class

-			* class variables describe

-				* droplet size
+        * droplet size (rain)
-				* Liquid Water Content (LWC)
+        * Liquid Water Content (LWC) (rain)
-				* other parameters needed to model rain
+        * rainfall rate (rain)

+    * the `__updateRain` method

+		* For all drone types, this calculates the momentum imparted to the drone from falling rain droplets based on their size and liquid water content.

+    * the `__getWebernumber` method
+        * Calculates weber number based on rain density, velocity, diameter, and frequency.
+This is used to obtain momentum in the __updateRain method.

+    * the `__getSurfaceTension` method
+        * empirically interpolates surfaces tension based on current temperature

 		* the `Temperature` class